“Mentoring is a brain to pick, an ear to listen, and a push in the right direction.”

 Potential new immigrants who are in the process of immigrating to Canada soon have many things on their mind – A new life, new work environment, new world.
 They have all these questions they want answers to – What kind of job opportunities should I be applying to?
 Do I have a resume that is right for the Canadian job market?
 How do I write an effective cover letter that can get me results?
 What are the expectations from me in my new Canadian work place?
+Our program participants have shared with us that they just want someone to listen to them, direct them and validate them.
+They need a mentor.

 A ‘mentor’ is usually a more knowledgeable or experienced person who guides the less knowledgeable or experience person often referred to as the ‘mentee’.